Abstracts and bibliographies

 Eurostat offers a whole range of important and interesting data that governments, businesses, the education sector, journalists and the public can use for their work and daily life (such as the labor force survey, EU-SILC etc.).

-EUROSTAT has recognized the Hertie School of Governance as a research entity.
+EUROSTAT has recognized the Hertie School as a research entity.
 You have to Apply for access to microdata.
-Once we have recognised your organisation as a research entity, you can apply for access by submitting a research proposal (the procedure takes around 8-10 weeks)
+Once we have recognised your organisation as a research entity, you can apply for access by submitting a research proposal (the procedure takes around 8-10 weeks).

 These online service include access to OECD textual publications and access to OECD statistical databases in which data can be selected and downloaded in HTML, XLS or CSV formats.
 OECD iLibrary includes 22 OECD statistical databases.